The Seven Enemies of the Flesh

 — I John 2:16

 Three Main Venues of Flesh

-Compare this with the first temptation Jesus experienced in the throws of a ravaging 40 day hunger.
+Compare this with the first temptation Jesus experienced in the throes of a ravaging 40-day hunger.

 “It is written, ‘Man shall not live by bread alone, but by every word that proceeds from the mouth of God.’”

 He conquered the flesh that always conjures up a fantasy and illusion of satisfactions that require nothing of us.
 Eve stood in the midst of all provision and chose something else.
 Christ stood in the midst of nothing and maintained loyalty to God with the true understanding of what life and satisfaction really are.

 2. After consulting her appetite alone, she concluded that the tree was also